ghowland/sireus/README.md

 ### Sireus Bots and Bot Groups

 - A Bot Group is defined statically to create Bots.
-Queries against monitoring software (ex: Prometheus) or servies (ex: Kubernetes) are defined in the Bot Group to be used by Bots.
+Queries against monitoring software (ex: Prometheus) or services (ex: Kubernetes) are defined in the Bot Group to be used by Bots.
 - Bots are suggested to be created dynamically from monitoring data
 - Bots can also be created statically, for less dynamic services (ex: Kafka)
 - Bot Groups and Bots have arbitrary variables set with timeouts to ensure the data is not stale